sustainable-software-sustainability/website/content/sections/wosss21/participation-guidelines.md

 WoSSS takes Diversity and Inclusion seriously.
 We want to promote an open but respectful environment to help shift the research software community to be more inclusive and welcoming to people from different backgrounds.
 To this end, please be mindful of the language and tone that you use when discussing points of view and lived experiences.

-If a participant engages in behaviour that violates this Code of Conduct, the workshop organisers may take any action they deem appropriate, including warning the offender, removing speaking privileges, or expulsion from the workshop.
+If a participant engaged in behaviour that violated this Code of Conduct, the workshop organisers could take any action they deem appropriate, including warning the offender, removing speaking privileges, or expulsion from the workshop.

 ### Contact Information